 Drug forms and strengths

-Calquence comes as a capsule that you swallow.
+Calquence comes as an oral tablet.
 It’s available in one strength: 100 mg.

 Dosage for chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL)

-The dosage for chronic lymphocytic leukemia or small lymphocytic lymphoma is usually one capsule every 12 hours.
+The dosage for chronic lymphocytic leukemia or small lymphocytic lymphoma is usually one tablet every 12 hours.

 Typically, you’ll keep taking Calquence until your doctor recommends that you stop treatment.
 This may be because you develop side effects from the drug or it’s no longer working to treat your cancer.

 In some cases, your doctor may have you take a smaller dose of Calquence.
-These instances include having liver problems, such as hepatitis B, or taking other medications that may interact with Calquence.
+Factors that may affect your dosage include having liver problems, such as hepatitis B, or taking other medications that may interact with Calquence.
 Talk with your doctor about the best dose for you to treat your CLL or SLL.

 Dosage for mantle cell lymphoma (MCL)

-The dosage for mantle cell lymphoma (MCL) is one capsule every 12 hours.
+The dosage for mantle cell lymphoma (MCL) is one tablet every 12 hours.

 Usually, you’ll keep taking Calquence until your doctor recommends that you stop treatment.
 This may be because you develop side effects from the drug or it’s no longer working to treat your cancer.